circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ### Database Image

 We're using PostgreSQL 9.6.2.
 As before, we select an official image from Docker Hub.
-By setting three environment variables, we make a test database available for our app.
+By setting 3 environment variables, we make a test database available for our app.

 <div class="alert alert-info" role="alert">
-<strong>Note:</strong> We'll have more details on using a range of databases with CircleCI 2.0 on this documentation site very soon.
-You can <a href="https://discuss.circleci.com/c/circleci-2-0" class="alert-link">find solutions and ask questions about the database you are using on Discuss</a>.
+<strong>Note:</strong> We'll soon have more details on using other databases with CircleCI.
+In the meantime, you can <a href="https://discuss.circleci.com/c/circleci-2-0" class="alert-link">find solutions and ask questions about the database you are using on Discuss</a>.
 </div>

 ### Browser tests with Selenium